 Incoming educator refers to someone who has experience in teaching or administration, but is new to the district or their role within a district.
-Note: Districts are encouraged to adapt components of their induction programs to differentiate between the needs of beginning and incoming educators.

 Induction program is a planned program of professional support for new teachers and administrators provided by the school district, including orientation, opportunities for classroom observation and conferencing, and peer group meetings (603 CMR 7.02).